-Suppose now that the change between policymaker types is probabilistic.
+Suppose that the change between policymaker types is probabilistic now.
 Let ρ_k , $k \in \{r, l\}$ be the probability that a policymaker of a k-type policymaker will replace a type -k that occurs again τ periods in the future.
-This undermines the policymaker's ability to use the grim trigger to incentivize a special interest group to truth-tell.
+This undermines the policymaker's ability to use the grim trigger to incentivize a special interest group to tell the truth.
 Hence, we may state

 Proposition 5.5.
-The greater is political instability in the sense that ρ_k is larger, then lobbying on any issue i is less likely, in the sense that all of the necessary truth-telling conditions on the fee F are strictly tighter, to be conducted by a special interest group.
+The greater political instability in the sense that ρ_k is larger, then lobbying by a special interest group on any issue i is less likely.